Smile Guide: Installing Smile CDR

 -

-A basic understanding of your terminal (Mac) or Command Prompt (Windows) application.
+A basic understanding of your terminal (Mac) application.
 This is what you'll use to accomplish and automate tasks without the use of a graphical user interface.
 If you would like to educate yourself on these applications, see the following tutorials for Terminal and Command Prompt.

 -